marcellus00/FullPageDynamicSize/README.md

 This is the simpliest template, that will expand your Unity WebGL app to the whole browser tab window and also will change it dynamically on resize.

-- Import unity package or place WebGLTemplates folder in your assets folder.
+- Import unity package (found in Releases) or clone and place WebGLTemplates folder in your assets folder.
 - Choose the template from WebGL player settings.
 Done!